Question: How can I reduce background from unbound CMOs when using the 3’ CellPlex kit for Cell Multiplexing?

 Answer: Below, we list several tips and best practices for obtaining optimal signal-to-noise ratios in 3' CellPlex data.
 These tips and best practices are also highlighted in our Technical Note on Cell Multiplexing and our Demonstrated Protocol for CMO labeling.

-For further information on how poor signal-to-noise ratios can impact CMO tag assignment and other metrics in the CellPlex Web Summary file, please see: How does insufficient cell washing after CMO labeling affect Cell Multiplexing metrics in 3’ CellPlex experiments?
+For further information on how poor signal-to-noise ratios can impact CMO tag assignment and other metrics in the CellPlex Web Summary file, please see: How does high background from unbound CMOs affect Cell Multiplexing metrics in 3’ CellPlex experiments?

 Tips and Best Practices for CellPlex experiments:

-1) Load CMO labeled cells/nuclei as soon as possible after pooling
+3) Keep CMO labeled cells/nuclei on ice and load as soon as possible after pooling

 Remove as much supernatant as possible after each wash step post CMO labeling.
 If the supernatant is not completely removed, unbound CMOs remaining in the sample will lead to high background noise levels in the final CellPlex data.